Blog Hero

 a woman in sports gear holds a contact lens

 Playing your favorite sport, whether that’s football or basketball while wearing glasses can be challenging.
 Athletes usually prefer the flexibility that contact lenses allow, and your optometrist can help you find the right contact lenses for your unique visual needs.
+Regardless, there are trends for best of class comfort and vision that our more active patients tend to gravitate towards.
+Check out our most recent Top 10 Contact Lenses list:

 Understanding Your Prescription